SnowyMouse/chimera/README.md

 #### Contrail fix
 Chimera fixes a bug where contrails are bugged at high frame rates.

+#### Motion sensor fix
+Chimera fixes a bug where the motion sensor fade is incorrect at >30 FPS

 #### Map downloading
 Chimera will automatically attempt to download maps off of the